Export Presentations to HTML with Externally Linked Images

 }

-property so that the resulting HTML file will contain SVG data to draw the presentation contents.
+We assigned SlideImageFormat.Svg to the SlideImageFormat property so that the resulting HTML file will contain SVG data to render the presentation’s contents.

-Content types: If the presentation contains raster bitmaps, then the class code must be prepared to process both ‘image/jpeg’ and ‘image/png’ content types.
+Content types: If the presentation contains raster bitmaps, then the class code must be prepared to process both image/jpeg and image/png content types.
 The content of the exported bitmap images may not match what was stored in the presentation.
-Aspose.Slides internal algorithms perform size optimization and use either JPG or PNG codec (depending on which generates a smaller data size).
-Images containing alpha-channel (transparency) are always encoded to PNG.
+Aspose.Slides’ internal algorithms perform size optimization and use either the JPEG or PNG codec (depending on which produces a smaller file size).
+Images containing an alpha channel (transparency) are always encoded as PNG.